blazium-engine/blazium-docs/classes/class_lobbyclient.rst

 :ref:`LobbyResponse<class_LobbyResponse>` **del_peer_data**\ (\ keys\: :ref:`Array<class_Array>`\[:ref:`String<class_String>`\], target_peer\: :ref:`String<class_String>`, is_private\: :ref:`bool<class_bool>` = false\ ) :ref:`🔗<class_LobbyClient_method_del_peer_data>`

-one or more keys from the peer data.
+Delete one or more keys from the peer data.
 Only works if you are host.

+Returns a :ref:`LobbyResponse<class_LobbyResponse>` object that has a :ref:`LobbyResponse.finished<class_LobbyResponse_signal_finished>` signal that is emitted when finished.

 Generates :ref:`received_peer_data<class_LobbyClient_signal_received_peer_data>`.